THANK YOU FOR VISITING

 improvements, and correction if necessary.
 If you see a mistake

-in the shorthand, please report it via the Guestbook and it will
+in the shorthand, please report it via the Feedback

 receive prompt attention.

-My loyal bear Yellow Teddy is learning a bit of shorthand, and as an
+My loyal bear Yellow Teddy is learning shorthand, one outline at a

 incentive he has been given a page of his own to share his progress.